neilk/apple-ii-matrix/README.md

 ## history and sightings

-I first created at Vancouver Mini Maker Faire, in June 2012.
+I first wrote this at Vancouver Mini Maker Faire, in June 2012.
 I saw an old Apple II running a lacklustre demo and I decided to bust out some quarter-century old skills.
 The owner of the machine graciously let me use it for a half hour or so, and with the help of some other bystanders we got this: